Derd328/All-the-Mods-ATM-10-Draconic-Reactor-Computer-Craft-Code-2025-2026/README.md

   * reactor will activate upon a successful charge
 * immediate shutdown when your temperature goes above 8000C
   * adjustable
-  * reactor will activate upon temperature cooling down to 3000C [CURRENTLY BUGGED, requires manual reactivation]
+  * reactor will activate upon temperature cooling down to 3000C
     * adjustable

 * easily tweak your output flux gate via touchscreen buttons